 Games certainly fall into the category of local apps, but so do the numerous apps and utilities that can make everyday tasks a little easier.
 Here, it’s also a mixed bag.

 Android apps can include both games as well as mobile productivity apps.
-At press time, there were about 2.6 million total in the Google Play app store at the end of 2018, though Microsoft has stopped publicizing the number of Windows apps.
+At press time, there were about 2.7 million total in the Google Play app store in June 2019, though Microsoft has stopped publicizing the number of Windows apps.
 That number says nothing about the quality of apps in either store, obviously, but does probably signify that Android has many more.